White water rafting through a magical Desert Canyon on Colorado’s Dolores River

 The traverse of the Dolores takes one through an area as interesting for its history as for its rare natural beauty.
 It is not known who named the Rio de Nuestra Senora de las Dolores (River of our Lady of Sorrows) and when they did so, but the Spaniards knew it by that name when Dominquez and Escalante joined it near the present day town of Dolores, Colorado on August 11, 1776.
 They were searching for a northern route to the California missions.
 The unspoiled character encountered by Dominquez and Escalante remains today.

 The Dolores River is located about 30 miles northwest of Cortez Colorado, home of Mesa Verde National Park.
 It is west of Telluride and Durango and within easy driving distance.

-Packing List and Pre-Trip Information: Complete lists of what to bring, what we provide, where to meet, policies,
+Complete lists of what to bring, what we provide, where to meet, policies, rental costs and info.

-Gallery Photos: Photos of the Dolores River as well as the other river we raft, area wildlife, our staff and many, many more.
+Photos of the Dolores River as well as the other river we raft, area wildlife, our staff and many more.

-Dolores River Map: Overview Map of the Dolores River showing section names, rapids and other interesting features.
+Overview Map of the Dolores River showing section names,